joshday/OnlineStats.jl/doc/api.md

 # HyperLogLog
 `HyperLogLog(b)`

 Approximate count of distinct elements.  `HyperLogLog` differs from other OnlineStats in that any input to `fit!(o::HyperLogLog, input)` is considered a singleton.
-Thus, a vector of inputs must be similar to:
+Thus, a vector of inputs must be done by:

 ```julia
 o = HyperLogLog(4)